What is authentication using Custom Database Connection?

 - Check the provisioning features.

-- To import the users from Database, go to the User Provisioning, Click on the Import Users button.
+- To import the users from connected Database, go to the User Provisioning, Click on the Import Users button.

 - Select the Database from the drop down menu and save the configuration.